ritaturk/xenko-docs/manual/graphics/low-level-api/index.md

 To successfully perform any drawing, multiple steps are required.
 These include:

-- Setting textures as [render targets](textures-and-render-targets.md), clearing them, and seting viewports and scissors
+- Setting textures as [render targets](textures-and-render-targets.md), clearing them, and setting viewports and scissors
 - Setting up the graphics [pipeline state](pipeline-state.md), including input description, shaders, depth-stencil, blending, rasterizer, etc.
 - [Binding resources](resources.md), such as constant buffers and textures
 - [Drawing any sets of vertices](draw-vertices.md) using built-in primitives or custom vertex buffers